Guide to Bike Care and Repair

 Troubleshooting Common Issues

-- Chain slipping: Adjust the derailleur or replace a worn chain.
+- Chain slipping: Adjust the derailleur or swap out a stretched chain.

-- Brake squealing: Clean the rims and pads or sand the pads lightly.
+- Brake squealing: Clean the rims and pads, or lightly sand the pad surface.

-- Flat tires: Patch small punctures or replace the inner tube for larger ones.
+- Flat tires: Patch small holes or replace the tube for bigger punctures.

-- Stiff gears: Lubricate the cable and check the derailleur alignment.
+- Stiff gears: Lubricate the cable and check derailleur alignment.

 Seasonal Maintenance